vtex-apps/store/BLOCKS.md

 Enum that specifies the render strategy for the interface.
 Allowed values are:

 - `server`: component will be rendered on server-side.
-Can be overridden by any value in any extending interface.
+Can have this value if implemented interface also has.
 - `client`: component will be rendered on client-side but the component assets can be included in HTML template to increase rendering speed.
-Cannot be overridden by `server` value in any extending interface.
+Can have this value if implemented interface has render equals `server` or `client`.
 - `lazy`: the component will be rendered on client-side and the component assets must not be included in HTML template - runtime will fetch those assets when necessary.
-Cannot be overridden in any extending interface.

-Defaults to `server`.
+Defaults to implemented interface `render` value.

 ### `extensible`